hoppscotch/hoppscotch/README.md

 ⏰ **History**: Request entries are synced with local session storage to reuse with a single click

 **Fields**
+ - Label
  - Timestamp
  - Method
  - Status code
  - URL
  - Path

-_History entries can be deleted one-by-one or all together_
+_History entries can be sorted by any fields_

+_Histories can deleted one-by-one or all together_

 ## Demo 🚀